 Primarily, of course, names give identity.
 They are more personal than numbers and are often given for family reasons, after some famous or respected person whose qualities we admire.
 In the Bible, names were often given for their meaning.
 When it comes to naming a local church there is a difference between naming the building and naming the congregation.
 The chosen name will convey an “image” to local people and to attenders/members.
 This image may be quite different depending on people’s background and even where they come from geographically!

 The dictionary definition of “church” refers to 1.
 A building for Christian worship and 2.
 A group of Christians considered as a whole.

-The Biblical word “church” (or so translated in our versions) is the Greek word ekklesia which is usually seen as coming from two words — ek, out of, and klesis, a calling.
+The Biblical word “church” (or so translated in our versions) is the Greek words — ek, out of, and klesis, a calling.
 The “correct” translation is often said to be “assembly” or “congregation”.

 So, the word “church” biblically actually refers to people rather than buildings and can relate equally to a local group or to all Christians worldwide.

 The dictionary definition of “chapel” refers to 1.
 A place of Christian worship e.g. attached to an organisation 2. a part of a larger church with its own altar.

 I cannot find any word in Scripture to equate to this.
 The word has become used to refer to a non-conformist, less elaborate building set aside for worship and was often adopted by Methodists, the Open Brethren and especially in non-conformist congregations in Wales.
 Here there was a strong social distinction between “church” and “chapel” where one was seen as more formal even intended for those of a higher social status.
 In some areas this distinction, although always entirely an attitude of mind, still prevails when this language is used.